 Life Is Chaos

 One morning everything was hectic.
-The kids were complaining; I was stressed out about a project at work; two eggs slipped out of my hand as I was trying to make breakfast.
+The kids were complaining; I was stressed out about a work project; two eggs slipped out of my hand as I was trying to make breakfast.
 Nothing worked as it should.
 On top of everything, I had to be in the office early for a meeting.

 Eventually, that morning, everyone got ready, and we went out of the door.
 I dropped the kids at school, and I was on my drive to work.
 It’s a thirty-minute drive, and I remember feeling a little bit better, and my heart rate slowed down.